Marcinkiewicz regularity for singular parabolic $p$-Laplace type equations with measure data: Preliminaries and main results

+We start by introducing a suitable notion of a solution.
 Our solution $u$ will be treated in a very weak sense because our solution does not generally belong to the usual energy space.
 Moreover, under \eqref{range of p}, the spatial gradient of a solution may not be in $L^1(\OO_T)$ (see \cite[Section 1.3]{KM13b}).
-For this, we have the following: if $u$ is a measurable function defined in $\OO_T$, finite almost everywhere, such that $T_k(u) \in \lpwwz$ for any $k>0$, then there exists a unique measurable function $U$ such that $DT_k(u)=U\chi_{\{|u|<k\}}$ a.e. in $\OO_T$ for all $k>0$.
-In this case, we denote the spatial gradient $Du$ of $u$ by $Du:=U$.
-We note that if $u \in L^1(0,T;W_0^{1,1}(\OO))$, then it coincides with the usual weak gradient.
-Also, to define a new notion of solution, let us introduce a nonlinear parabolic capacity (see \cite{Pie83,DPP03,KKKP13,AKP15} for details).
-For every open subset $Q \subset \OO_T$, the {\em $p$-parabolic capacity} of $Q$ is defined by
+To overcome this situation, we introduce the following: if $u$ is a measurable function defined in $\OO_T$ such that $u$ is finite almost everywhere and $T_k(u) \in \lpwwz$ for any $k>0$, then there exists a unique measurable function $U$ such that $DT_k(u)=U\chi_{\{|u|<k\}}$ a.e. in $\OO_T$ for all $k>0$.
+We define the spatial gradient of $u$ as the function $U$ and denote $Du:=U$.
+Now we define the following notion of a solution. \begin{definition}[See \cite{PP15}] Let $\mu = \mu_a + \mu_s \in \mathfrak{M}_b(\OO_T)$, where $\mu_a \in \mathfrak{M}_a(\OO_T)$ and $\mu_s \in \mathfrak{M}_s(\OO_T)$.
+A function $u \in L^1(\OO_T)$ is a {\em renormalized solution} of the Cauchy-Dirichlet problem